-Sobeys operates extensive and complex information technology systems that are vital to the successful operation of its business and marketing strategies.
+The Company operates extensive and complex information technology systems that are vital to the successful operation of its business and marketing strategies.
 Any interruption to these systems or the information collected by them would have a significant adverse impact on the Company, its operations and its financial results.

-The Company and each of its operating companies are committed to improving their operating systems, tools and procedures in order to become more efficient and effective.
-The implementation of major information technology projects carries with it various risks, including the risk of realization of benefits, that must be mitigated by disciplined change management and governance processes.
-Sobeys has a business process optimization team staffed with knowledgeable internal resources (supplemented by external resources as needed) that is responsible for implementing the various initiatives.
+The Company is committed to improving its operating systems, tools and procedures in order to become more efficient and effective.
+The implementation of major information technology projects carries with it various risks, including the risk of realization of functionality.